-But the question always remains that how much RAM is sufficient for current games because every year new games come out and they always have higher system requirements compared to the older ones.
-Well graphics card and processors do matter the most when it comes to gaming but you cannot left RAM out of this whole scenario if you really want a smoother and stutter free gameplay at high graphics settings.
-So here in this post I am going to clear all your doubts regarding how much RAM you really want for gaming in 2023, but if you also want to know how much video memory (VRAM) do you need for gaming in 2023 then you can check it out by going to the link given below.
+But the question always remains how much RAM is sufficient for current games because every year new games come out and they always have higher system requirements compared to the older ones.
+Well, the graphics card and processor do matter the most when it comes to gaming but you cannot leave RAM out of this whole scenario if you really want smoother and stutter-free gameplay at high graphics settings.
+So here in this post, I am going to clear all your doubts regarding how much RAM you really want for gaming in 2023, but if you also want to know how much video memory (VRAM) do you need for gaming in 2023 then you can check it out by going to the link given below.

-Today most the games lists 8GB RAM in minimum requirements and some of them also list this on the recommended system requirements too.
-Some games lists 4GB / 6GB as minimum and 8GB as recommended RAM, and some of the most recent games are listing 8GB or 16GB as minimum and 16GB as recommended amount RAM for them.
+Today most of the games list 8GB RAM on the minimum requirements page and some of them also list this on the recommended system requirements too.
+Some games list 4GB / 6GB as a minimum and 8GB as recommended RAM and some of the most recent games are listing 8GB or 16GB as a minimum and 16GB as the recommended amount of RAM for them.
 There are also other factors too that can affect your RAM requirements for a game and here we are going to discuss that.

-The choice of operating system also plays an important role in the RAM consumption and the free amount left for the game to use.
-Well almost all the latest games now require 64-bit version of Windows OS because 32-bit versions have RAM limit of 4GB only.
-The current Windows operating systems supported by most games include Windows 7 SP1, Windows 8 and Windows 10 [all 64-bit versions only].
+The choice of the operating system also plays an important role in the RAM consumption and the free amount left for the game to use.
+Well, almost all the latest games now require a 64-bit version of Windows OS because 32-bit versions have a RAM limit of 4GB only.
+The current Windows operating systems supported by most games include Windows 7 SP1, Windows 8, and Windows 10 [all 64-bit versions only].
 Windows 7 requires the least amount of resources and thus RAM.
-Windows 8 is also good in terms of resource usage but if you are using Windows 10 then you got to have more RAM on your PC compared to Windows 7 and Window 8.
-You can get away with 8GB RAM on Windows 7 and Windows 8 for games requiring 8GB RAM but on Windows 10 you would require 12GB or more RAM for the games that lists 8GB RAM as minimum or recommended.
+Windows 8 is also good in terms of resource usage but if you are using Windows 10 then you got to have more RAM on your PC compared to Windows 7 and Windows 8.
+You can get away with 8GB RAM on Windows 7 and Windows 8 for games requiring 8GB RAM but on Windows 10 you would require 12GB or more RAM for the games that list 8GB RAM as minimum or recommended.

 8GB or 16GB or 32GB?

 8GB of RAM was enough for gaming in 2015 or even in 2016 but now it is the minimum memory requirement for most of the latest games.
-For gaming in 2017 and 2018 I would suggest you to get 16GB RAM, which I think is the sweet spot for gaming from now on.
-Also for gaming on Windows 10, you should require more than 8GB RAM to avoid performance issues.
-32GB is way more than enough RAM and you won’t be able to use the half of it and thus does not make any sense, but If you have lots of money to spare then you may get 32GB of RAM otherwise it is just useless and totally waste of money especially for gaming.
+For gaming in 2023, I would suggest you get 16GB RAM, which I think is the sweet spot for gaming from now on.
+Also for gaming on Windows 10, you should require more than 8GB of RAM to avoid performance issues.
+32GB is way more than enough RAM and you won’t be able to use the half of it, so it does not make any sense, but If you have lots of money to spare then you may get 32GB of RAM otherwise it is just useless and total waste of money, especially for gaming.